By: Kim Moshlak on June 22nd, 2022

 As an outsourced HR consultant, I regularly work with small businesses in need of support in Human Resources.
 Often these businesses are either in a start-up mode or have a small footprint and need part-time, efficient support to move their businesses forward.
-That work can sometimes be tactical, and sometimes strategic, and so hiring an outsourcing firm with a broad base of talented generalists can often be a great solution for a company which finds itself in this situation.
+That work can sometimes be tactical, and sometimes strategic, and so hiring an outsourcing firm with a broad base of talented generalists can often be a great solution for a company that finds itself in this situation.

 And in the words of the great Chinese philosopher Laozi, “Everything is temporary.”